|Floyda Mabel Steiner Gottfried McClure and grandson|

 I only learned of Floyda's first marriage when I sent for her marriage documents from June, 1903, when she married Brice Larimer McClure (1878-1970).
 So clearly Floyda was divorced after the 1900 Census (where I found her as Mrs. Floyda Gottfried, wife of a farmer) but before her remarriage in June, 1903.
 I searched but couldn't find Floyda's first marriage documents or her divorce documents back in 2011 when I first uncovered her "hidden" first marriage that no one in the family had ever heard of.

 Anyway, as part of the Do-Over, I posted a note on the Ohio Genealogy Network's FB page this past weekend, wondering where to look for Floyda's divorce documents--and got answers right away.
 One member suggested I call the Clerk of the Courts in Wyandot County and even provided the phone number.
 Another did a lookup on Family Search and discovered that Floyda's first marriage document was posted there!
 (See it above.)
-Yet another kind member even offered to go to the courthouse on my behalf to copy the divorce info if it's there.

 If Floyda had been on Facebook, all her friends and relatives would have known when and where she was divorced and I'd know too.
 Now, thanks to Facebook, I'll soon know when and where and, hopefully, why--the most important question for the family to answer.
 The answer will be on this blog for future researchers to read all about it.